-- 7.8 The land subject to this assessment is situated to the south of the prison and is separated from the prison itself by Molyneaux Avenue and Lancaster Drive.
+- 7.9 The land subject to this assessment is situated to the south of the prison and is separated from the prison itself by Molyneaux Avenue and Lancaster Drive.
 Both sites are in the ownership of the Ministry of Justice (MOJ).
-The land has never formed part of the prison itself and is not required for any future expansion. - 7.9 The MOJ has confirmed that neither the construction nor presence of housing on the site will impact on the day to day operation of the prison.
+The land has never formed part of the prison itself and is not required for any future expansion. - 7.10 The MOJ has confirmed that neither the construction nor presence of housing on the site will impact on the day to day operation of the prison.

-8. Supporting documents
+8 Supporting documents

-- 8.1 The following background documents have helped with the preparation of the master plan: - Statement of Common Ground (prepared between the Council and landowners to inform the Core Strategy examination) - Minutes of stakeholder meeting (May 2013) - Community Infrastructure Levy (CIL) viability report - Geophysical report - Desk based archaeology assessment - 8.2 The documents can be viewed on Dacorum Borough Council's website, by searching for LA6 or directly via the following link.
+- 8.1 The following background documents have helped with the preparation of the Master Plan: - Statement of Common Ground (prepared between Dacorum Borough Council and Ministry of Justice to inform the Core Strategy examination) (Examination Document Ref.
+SG7) (September 2012); - Minutes of stakeholder meeting (May 2013) - Dacorum Community Infrastructure Levy (CIL) Viability Report, DBC (July 2013); - Dacorum Borough Council Community Infrastructure Levy: Strategic Sites Testing, BNP Paribas (October 2013); - Archaeological Assessment Stage 1: Desk-based Assessment: Land at Chesham Road, Bovingdon, Archaeological Services & Consultancy Ltd (July 2013); - Phase 1 Habitat Survey (The Mount, Bovingdon: Ecological Survey), Herts & Middlesex Wildlife Consultancy (April 2011); - Hertfordshire's Ecological Networks: A report on the current situation and priorities for restoration, Hertfordshire Local Nature Partnership (2013). - Landscape Character Assessment SPG, DBC (May 2004); - 8.2 The documents can be viewed on Dacorum Borough Council's website, by searching for LA6 or directly via the following link.